solnet-aquarium/silverstripe-base-theme/themes/cwp/scss/readme.md

 ## Form structure

-Our desired pattern for forms in the UX team is for a stacked layout as follows:
+Our desired pattern for forms in the UX team is for a stacked layout as follows ([examples here](http://solnetdigital.github.io/sdf/)):

 #### Text inputs
 1. Label